|Nutrition Facts (per serving)|

 - Double the cinnamon to 2 tablespoons if you prefer a higher ratio of cinnamon to sugar.

-- Sprinkle cinnamon sugar on whipped cream garnishes, on yogurt, over pie crust or cobblers before baking, and on muffins and quick breads.
+- Sprinkle cinnamon sugar over a pie crust or cobbler before baking.

 - Toss 1 or 2 tablespoons of cinnamon sugar with 1/4 cup of chopped pecans and sprinkle over the top of a loaf of quick bread, muffins, or coffee cake before baking for a streusel-like topping.